 Master’s of Nutrition and Dietetics

 Is your goal to be a Registered Dietitian Nutritionist?

 To take the credentialing exam to become an RDN beginning Jan.
 1, 2024, students must have a master’s degree and at least 1,000 hours of supervised experiential learning.

 - One year program: Begin with three on-line courses and 100 hours of supervised experiential learning in the summer.
 For fall and spring semesters, spend one day per week taking in-person graduate courses and four days in supervised experiential learning.
 Course plan

 - Local facilities and preceptors: Ten years ago, Bluffton began an Individualized Supervised Practice Program that met the previous credentialing requirement for hands-on learning.
-This program will be discontinued in May 2023.
-Existing preceptors will be integrated into the master’s program.
+These preceptors are being integrated into the master’s program.
 No need to find your own preceptors, we do it for you.

 - Clinical educator: A full-time, experienced clinical educator will schedule your supervised experiential learning experiences.

 In Ohio, a registered dietitian must also be a licensed dietitian.
 Licensure requirements for other states can be found on the Commission on Dietetic Registration (CDR) website.